 2. Dragana I Slavei – Dragana sits in the garden near the white rose-bush, singing softly to herself.
 The nightingale hears her and challenges her to a singing contest.
 “I will sing, and try to outsing you.
 If you outsing me you may cut off my wings.
 But if I outsing you, I will cut off your hair.”
 Dragana outsings the nightingale, who pleads with her, “Please cut off my feet instead, do not cut off my wings, for I have a little family!”
 “Oh, nightingale,” says Dragana, “keep your wings and fly home to your family.
 It is enough just to have outsung the nightingale.”

-3. Oi Čorna - I am dark as a gypsy since I fell in love with dark Ivan.
+3. Oi Čorna – I have been dark since I fell in love with dark Ivan.
 He is tall and slender and wears an embroidered shirt.
 He says.
 “I love you, Marusia.
 I love your beauty.
 I love to watch you go for water.”
 I cried and cried at the train station as I told Ivan goodbye.
 On the hill there are two trees, both green.
 Ivan and I are also alike.
 Both dark.

 4. Bezrodna Nevesta – A Cuckoo is crying over the village, mother, or perhaps it’s not a cuckoo but a barren bride.
 Kolu has nine daughters-in-law, and all of them have children, except for Radolinka.
 It is Easter time, and the mother-in-law urges everyone to go outside, except for Radolinka–she has to stay at home and take care of her husband.